-Our rank order list in the NRMP is based on a combination of academic scores and grades, your letters and personal statement and your interview.
-We do not require nor do we encourage the expense of second visits, but are happy to arrange them if you would like to see the daily mechanics of our program in more detail!
+Our rank order list in the NRMP is based on a combination of academic scores and grades, your letters, personal statement, and your interview.
+We do not require nor do we encourage the expense of second visits, but we can arrange a second look if you would like to see the daily mechanics of our program in more detail.

 No, but if you have worked closely with your Chair in a clinical or research setting, it would be appropriate to include a letter from him/her.